Hockey: Coach Sjoerd Marijne likely to be sacked for unimpressive show: Reports

 Hockey India chief Narinder Batra was apparently unhappy with the way team performed under Marijne in Gold Coast as Team India were billed as the gold medal contenders.
 The federation bosses had met several senior players a couple of days back and sought their views on the team's performance in Gold Coast.

+An HI official was quoted by Asian Age as saying, "The Gold Coast performance was unsatisfactory and the players too had raised a number of concerns.
+Be it the coaching methods or team selection, there were many shortcomings.

+"With so much money and effort being put into the team, results are expected.
+Some changes were needed but wait for the final decision."

-On Tuesday, Batra, the Indian Olympic Association and FIH president met senior players including skipper Manpreet Singh, PR Sreejesh, SV Sunil, Rupinderpal Singh, Kothajit Singh, Chinglensana and Harmanpreet Singh in the capital to take stock of the situation.
-It is being learnt that the players told him that they weren't pleased with the way Marijne was handling things.
+Earlier this week, Batra, the Indian Olympic Association and FIH president met senior players including skipper Manpreet Singh, PR Sreejesh, SV Sunil, Rupinderpal Singh, Kothajit Singh, Chinglensana and Harmanpreet Singh in the capital to take stock of the situation.
+It is being learnt that the players told him that they weren't pleased with the way Marijne, who was given the responsibility of the team in September last year, was handling things.

 Get breaking news alerts.
 Subscribe to MyKhel.